Rabi-anando-sarkar/Rabi-anando-sarkar/README.md

 ![Profile views](https://komarev.com/ghpvc/?username=Rabi-anando-sarkar)

 ## About Me:
 I have a passion for creating clean, maintainable code.
-I’m always exploring new ways to improve my skills and contribute to open-source projects.
-I also run a pottery workshop, where I teach and create pottery.
+I’m always exploring new ways to improve my skills.

 Feel free to browse my repositories and connect with me!